Financial Poise

 • Designate an alternate company representative should the main company representative be absent on the day of a site visit.

 • Ensure the Public Access File for every H-1B worker is prepared correctly and available, should the officer request to see it.
-(Given all the workplace transitions and remote work due to the COVID pandemic, we would highly recommend that employers proactively audit all their Public Access Files to ensure compliance.)
+Given hybrid and remote work models, we would highly recommend that employers proactively audit all their Public Access Files to ensure compliance.

 • Inform all staff of the possibility of a site visit to minimize any confusion or panic.